1100011Dawg/Obsidian_Dawson/Daily Notes/School/IB ELA/ShakeSpeare.md

 -
 Macbethś Wife
- - wants to assist Macbeth with his kindly nature Banquo
+ - wants to assist Macbeth with his kindly nature
+ - Wants to be full of direst cruelty(381)
+Banquo
 - The instruments of darkness tell us truth ... to betray (277)
 -